-- The My Library menu in the header allows users to consult Bookmarks while offline.
+- The My Account menu in the header allows users to consult Bookmarks in Offline Mode.
 To be available offline, Bookmarks must be present in a Collection which has been synchronized for offline reading.

 - In the titles of structured and unstructured documents.